xorguy/translations/README.md

 # Translations

 This repository is for localizing the text necessary to offer Weather Line in more local languages around the world.
-Contribrutors are users volunteering to help in exchange for free lifetime access to Weather Line forever!
-Contact us via Support in the app if you would like to help.
+Contributors are app users that translate in exchange for lifetime access to Weather Line.
+Contact us at team@weatherlineapp.com if you would like to contribute.

 # Status